Seattle's Child

 Sockeye salmon are among the fish returning to spawn in Seattle area creeks this fall. iStock photo

 Fall is here, and salmon are returning to streams and rivers around the Puget Sound.
-There are chinook, coho, chum, sockeye, steelhead, and cutthroat trout.
-They are heading for the streams where they hatched, so they can spawn.
-They’ll struggle through the current, compete with each other for mates and spawning spots, and then die in the streams (except for the steelhead, which usually returns to the sea).
+Chinook, coho, chum, sockeye, steelhead, and cutthroat trout exist.
+They are heading for the streams where they hatched so that they can spawn.
+They’ll struggle through the current, compete for mates and spawning spots, and then die in the streams (except for the steelhead, which usually returns to the sea).
 Here are some places to get a glimpse of this amazing journey.

-The Issaquah Salmon Hatchery is not open for public visits, but guided tours are available for small groups.Visit www.issaquahfish.org for more information.
+The Issaquah Salmon Hatchery is not open for guided tours and self-guided audio tours for individuals and small groups.Visit www.issaquahfish.org for more information.
 The hatchery is located at 125 W. Sunset Way in Issaquah.

 See hundreds of returning chum and dozens of coho make their way into Piper’s Creek at Carkeek Park throughout November and December.
 This is the easiest place to see spawning salmon within city limits.

-View sockeye and chinook salmon in Bear Creek from late September to mid-November by visiting a short trail located behind Redmond’s Keep It Simple Farm, located at 12526 Avondale Road N.E.
-This is a self-guided tour, although you may also call to schedule a docent-led group tour (suggested donation of $5 per person).
-To schedule a tour email jamie@kisfarm.com.
-The farm isn’t the only salmon viewing area along the creek.
+View sockeye and chinook salmon in Bear Creek from late September to mid-November by visiting a short trail behind Redmond’s Keep It Simple Organics at 12526 Avondale Road N.E.
+This is a self-guided tour.

-You may see salmon returning to Kelsey Creek in October at the Mercer Slough fish ladder south of Southeast 8th Street in Bellevue and at the west tributary at Kelsey Creek Farm Park.
-There is a webcam providing views on what is going on in the creek.Ā Call or email for updates before you go: 425-452-5200 or streamteam@bellevuewa.gov.
+In October, salmon may return to Kelsey Creek at the Mercer Slough fish ladder south of Southeast 8th Street in Bellevue and at the west tributary at Kelsey Creek Farm Park.
+A webcam provides views of the creek.
+Call or email for updates before you go: 425-452-5200 or streamteam@bellevuewa.gov.

 Lake Sammamish State Park has a boardwalk trail near where the lake feeds into Issaquah Creek.
-This where several salmon species make their final journey from the lake up the creek to the salmon hatchery and beyond.
+This is where several salmon species journey from the lake up the creek to the salmon hatchery and beyond.
 The best viewing occurs mid-September through mid-October, with numbers usually highest in early October.
-Here is a PDF with a map of the park.
 You will need a Discover Pass to park at the state park.
 There is an automated pay station in the parking lot where you can buy one.

-If you are patient and lucky, you might see little kokanee.
+If you are patient and lucky, you might see a little kokanee.
 They are the same species as sockeye but spend their whole lives in freshwater streams and lakes.
-From early November through late January these native fish run at creeks feeding into Lake Sammamish.
-The runs have been quite small, and scientists are worried the Sammamish kokanee are near extinction.
-Here’s some more information, including a map showing where to look for them.
+From early November through late January, these native fish run at creeks feeding into Lake Sammamish.
+The runs have been quite small, and scientists are worried the Sammamish kokanee is near extinction.
+Here’s more information, including a map showing where to look for them.

 About the Author